k161196/ai-dev-tasks/process-task-list.md

 # Task List Management

-Guidelines for managing task lists in markdown files to track progress on completing a PRD
+Guidelines for managing task lists in markdown files to track progress on completing a PRD or FRD

 ## Task Implementation
 - **One parent task at a time:** Do **NOT** start the next parent task until you ask the user for permission and they say "yes" or "y"